 They're ignorant because they've been lied to.

-They really don't know what how economics functions.
+They really don't know how economics functions.

 They don't know what commerce is.

-They really believe trickle down is rich people giving money away.
+They really believe Trickle Down is rich people giving money away.

 Trigonomics don't work.

-Trickle down, don't work.
+Trickle Down don't work.

-Teddy Kennedy gave his money away.
+Teddy Kennedy give his money away.

 Warren Buffett giving his money away.